Page Loading

 Critical technologies

-By trading with these sectors, your business can tap into reliable, export‑ready supply chains, build partnerships, and accelerate innovation for global markets.
-Scotland is ideal location for companies seeking technology partners and scalable global growth.
+By trading with these sectors, your business can tap into reliable, export‑ready supply chains, build partnerships, and accelerate innovation across global markets.
+Scotland is ideal location for companies seeking technology partners, and scalable global growth.

-With Scotland, you'll access a highly skilled talent base, world‑leading research universities and strong global industry links, all supported by a rich heritage of innovation.
-This ecosystem helps international buyers reduce risk, accelerate technology transfer, and strengthen their position in global markets.
+In Scotland you'll access a highly skilled talent base, world‑leading research universities and strong global industry links.
+International buyers will reduce risk, accelerate technology transfer, and strengthen their position in global markets.

 • Over 150 companies and increasing